Model Reference Basics

 A parent model can contain multiple Model blocks that reference the

-sldemo_mdlref_basic model includes Model blocks
+sldemo_mdlref_basic model contains three Model

 The referenced model can also appear in other parent models at any level.